Logo

 How long will interest rates stay high?

 How long interest rates will stay high depends on how the economy performs.
-The Bank of England has been consecutively increasing the cost of borrowing through repeated base rate rises, which has caused lenders to raise their own interest rates.
-Currently, the base rate is 5.25%, and interest rates are averaging 6.70% for 2 year fixed rate deals and 6.19% for 5 year fixed rate deals.
-If the base rate does rise again in September, before gradually coming down over 2024 as expected, then interest rates could stay high until next year.
+The Bank of England has been consecutively increasing the cost of borrowing through repeated base rate rises over 2023, which has caused lenders to raise their own interest rates.
+Currently, the base rate is 5.25%, and interest rates are averaging 5.95% for 2 year fixed rate deals and 5.57% for 5 year fixed rate deals.
+But for the last two months, the Bank of England has voted to hold the base rate at its current rate and it's expected to gradually come down over 2024.
+This should mean that while interest rates could stay high until next year, they should continue to track downwards in response to the base rate decreasing.

 If you are holding onto hope that rates will go back to the 1-3% deals seen during the pandemic before buying a home, you might be waiting a long time.
 Instead, consider ways to make your mortgage repayments more affordable through things like a longer mortgage term, bigger deposit, or boosting your mortgage affordability to get access to lower rates.